The Echo PB-580T is a gas-powered backpack leaf blower delivering 517 CFM at 216 MPH. It features a 2-cycle 58.2cc engine. (Read full specs)

 The following charts are provided to give you an idea how the key specs of the Echo PB-580T compare with similar leaf blowers.

-- Its max air speed of 216 MPH places it at the approximate midpoint in comparison to other gas-powered backpack blowers.
+- Upon exiting the nozzle, the air can reach speeds of up to 216 MPH, which is within the expected range for gas-powered backpack blowers.
 If you wish to benefit from air expelled at the fastest possible speed, the Husqvarna 150BT and its 270 MPH could be an option to consider.

-- With an airflow capacity of 517 CFM (Cubic Feet per Minute), the Echo PB-580T falls towards the lower spectrum among gas-powered backpack blowers.
+- Its airflow capacity, rated at 517 CFM (cubic feet per minute), positions it at the lower spectrum among gas-powered backpack blowers.
 For the highest air volume, you may want to have a look at the Husqvarna 590BTS, which boasts with 1245 CFM.

 Here's a list of the most popular specific comparisons: